jroper/openshift-deployment-guide/src/main/paradox/includes/deploying-postgres.md

 ```
 @@@

-Once the schema has been created, you can terminate the port forwarding session in the other window by hitting Ctrl+c.
+Once the schema has been created, you can close the second terminal window, and terminate the port forwarding session in the original window by hitting Ctrl+c.
 We now need to also put the user password that we just generated in the Kubernetes secrets API, so that the application can access it without having to have it hard coded in its configuration or deployment spec.

 @@@vars
 ```sh